 To geek out: you need to hit them when their shields are down.
 If you are in a crowd, you’re a face in the audience.
 If you send in emails or submissions, you’re in a crowd on a desktop in what could be a busy office– one where you don’t stand out.
 If you’re posting comments online, well, swell: you’re part of the gigabytes of data made every few seconds online.
 If you speak one-on-one with people when they’re not at work you’re engaging them.
 When you ask them for something, you’re challenging them to try to have the nerve to turn you down.

-Victoria (where I live), has a disproportionate ratio of panhandlers.
+Victoria (where I used to live), had a disproportionate ratio of panhandlers.
 I’ve come to the sad realization that the difference between many of the entrepreneurs and many of the panhandlers is location and delivery.
 People who hide out in their businesses or clutch to a support beam with an open baseball cap: they don’t get much business.
 I had one panhandlers step up and be conversational: he opened with a general question, then moved into the pitch.
 While the beggar in the shadows was easy to ignore, the one engaging me was much harder to dismiss out of hand.
 He challenged me to turn him down.
 Personal interaction in an unfamiliar setting (location and situation) can catch people off guard and make them open to your ideas and make it harder for them to dismiss you.

 At WordCamp Victoria, I went to a great talk by David Hutchinson about building relationships to get your best content.
 His work involved going back to the basics of journalism: personal contact; build and maintain trust; and capitalizing on the material when its crucial.